pmckeown/dependency-track-maven-plugin/README.md

 ```

 #### Dependencies
-Depends on a project existing in the Dependency Track server that matches the current project artifactId and version or
+Depends on a project existing in the Dependency-Track server that matches the current project artifactId and version or
 whatever overridden values that are supplied.

 #### Configuration